- 1 Hide My Ass VPN synopsis

 Protocols define how algorithms are being used.
-Each of these machine manuals have a slightly different level of speed and security.
+Each of these machine manuals has a slightly different level of speed and security.
 HMA! supports 3 protocols – OpenVPN, PPTP, L2TP.
 OpenVPN, with algorithms like 3DES, AES 256, RC5, 256.
 The list is full of unknown acronyms, yet if OpenVPN is there, you are in good hands.

 Logging policies are another important part of a VPN.
 You can tell the difference between a good and bad service just by knowing what does it log.
 Out of 51, twenty log information about internet activity.
 Unfortunately, HideMyAss is one of those − they log your ID, timestamp, data amount and IP Address.

 A VPN service must be secure and anonymous.
-It should be leakproof as a bomb shelter, free of malware and not collect any personal information.
+It should be leakproof as a bomb shelter, free of malware, and not collect any personal information.
 User has to be protected in case of company’s’ own vulnerabilities.
-Just like in 2017, when the researcher found HMA! security flaw in occurring in MAC OS x versions.
+Just like in 2017, when the researcher found HMA! a security flaw in occurring in MAC OS x versions.